Death's Hand in Mine: Plot

-Distraught, Lilia Calderu finds herself falling through a black void.
+A distraught Lilia Calderu falls through a black void.

 On the Witches' Road, Billy Maximoff questions Agatha Harkness about the death of Wanda Maximoff, growing suspicious about whether Harkness has ever been to the Road like she claims she has.
 Coming across and entering a castle, the two are garbed as witch characters from classic fairy tales, and are presented with the next trial: a tarot reading table.
 Both Billy and Harkness attempt reading for each other, but each time they draw a wrong card, a sword falls from the ceiling.

 In the tunnels underneath the Road, Calderu and Jennifer Kale follow a path that Kale insists Calderu suggested.
 Despite Calderu's lack of memory about it, Kale recounts all she claims to have learned from her minutes ago.
 Calderu explains the reason behind her chaotic utterances and memory lapses—since childhood, she has been experiencing life out of order due to her mind shifting through different points within her own timeline.
 One of the shifts brings Calderu to her first lesson in divination where her maestra laments Calderu's lack of confidence in her powers developed when Calderu foresaw her first coven's demise, but failed to prevent it.

 Flashing forward to when she and Kale are with Billy and Harkness at the trial, Calderu attempts reading for Billy, but swords keep falling.
 Back to her divination lesson, Calderu's maestra encourages her to believe in the purpose of her abilities, making Calderu realize what falling through the void meant.

 Finding herself at the beginning of their journey in the tunnels, Calderu tells Kale all the information she would—chronologically later—claim to know from her.
 Evading the Salem Seven, they set off to join Harkness and Billy for the trial.
 Flashing forward to the castle, Calderu realizes she needs to perform the reading for herself.
-Completing the reading, she passes the trial and reveals that Rio Vidal is really the personification of Death and that Agatha knew.
-As they hear the Salem Seven approaching, Calderu urges everyone to flee, but stays behind despite Kale's pleas.
+Completing the reading, she passes the trial and reveals that Rio Vidal is the personification of Death and that Harkness knew.
+Calderu urges everyone to flee, and stays behind herself despite Kale's pleas.
 As the Seven ambush her, Calderu flips the Tower card upright from her reading, reversing gravity in the castle and impaling the Seven.
-Moments later, we see Calderu falling, presumably to her death.
+Calderu lets go and presumably falls to her death.

 In the last scene, a young Calderu gleefully joins her maestra for her first lesson in divination.